List of Emmerdale Farm characters introduced in 1972–1973: Sandie Merrick

+Frank Blakey

+Frank Blakey, portrayed by Eric Allan, was a blacksmith who began dating Janie Harker (Diane Grayson) in late 1972.
+They quickly get engaged and married in March 1973.
+Frank and Janie left Beckindale in January 1974 after Frank took up a teaching role in Essex.
+During his time in the village. he was accused of selling a story to the press which besmirched George Verney (Patrick Holt), which the culprit turned out to be Jack Sugden (Andrew Burt).
+By 1986, when Janie returned to Beckindale to see her sister Pat Sugden (Helen Weir), her and Frank had split.

 George Verney

 George Barton Verney, Lord Miffield was the owner of the Miffield estate and lived at Miffield Hall until 1974.

 He first appeared in 1973, when his marriage to second wife Laura was falling apart.
 He approached the local vicar Edward Ruskin for help.
 Meanwhile, Laura began a secret affair with Jack Sugden and went on holiday to London with him.
 This led to Jack selling a false story to a newspaper about George.
 As a result, George beat Jack with a hunting crop outside The Woolpack, making people believe this was because Jack supposedly seduced Laura, however, it was later revealed that it was due to Jack's false story defaming George.
 The matter dropped as Jack saw the attack as a punishment.

 Laura left Beckindale, but returned when she found out George was planning on leaving fortune to his nephew, Mark Proctor.
 The couple divorced in 1974 and he subsequently moved to Cannes.
 He died off-screen in 1978.